Asian Americans in arts and entertainment: 1990s

-When Miss Saigon opened at the Broadway Theatre in 1991, Filipino actress and singer played the lead role of Kim.
+When Miss Saigon opened at the Broadway Theatre in 1991, Filipino actress and singer Lea Salonga played the lead role of Kim.
 For her performance, she won the Drama Desk, Outer Critics Circle, Theatre World, and Tony awards, becoming the first actress of Asian descent to win the Tony Award for Best Actress in a Musical.

 Margaret Cho won the American Comedy Award for Best Female Comedian in 1994.
 Comedian Byron Yee's show Paper Son was awarded "Outstanding Solo Show" at the New York International Fringe Festival.